vmware-archive/kubeless/README.md

 $ kubectl get functions
 ```

 **Note** We provide `--kafka-version` flag for specifying the kafka version will be installed and `--controller-image` in case you are willing to install your customized Kubeless controller.
-Without the flags, we will install the newest release of `bitnami/kubeless-controller` and the latest `wurstmeister/kafka`.
+Without the flags, we will install the newest release of `bitnami/kubeless-controller`.
 Check `kubeless install --help` for more detail.

 You are now ready to create functions.
 Then you can use the CLI to create a function.
 Functions have two possible types: